harinipsamy/harinipsamy.github.io/_posts/2020-05-20-momentum-strategy-1.md

 Includes ticker with NaN values at tail.
 All is well.

+## Ranking stocks based on performance

-### For each month-end observation period, rank the stocks by previous returns, from the highest to the lowest
+For each month-end observation period, we rank the stocks by previous returns to find the best and worst performing stocks during the period.
+Pandas has resample method that converts the data into a different time factor.

 ```python